DanRoscigno/katacoda-scenarios-dev/elastic-beats-hints-annotations/README.md

 ```

 ### Deploy the Guestbook example
-Note: This is mostly the default Guestbook example from https://github.com/kubernetes/examples/blob/master/guestbook/all-in-one/guestbook-all-in-one.yaml
+Note: This is mostly the default Guestbook example in the [Kubernetes.io docs](https://github.com/kubernetes/examples/blob/master/guestbook/all-in-one/guestbook-all-in-one.yaml)

 I added an ingress that preserves source IPs and added ConfigMaps for the Apache2 and Mod-Status configs so that I could block the /server-status endpoint from outside the internal network (actually apache2.conf is unedited, but I may need it later).
 I also added a redis.conf to set the slowlog time criteria.